-Types of Care at Home & Caregiver Qualifications
+Types Of Home Care & Caregiver Qualifications

-If You Need Companion Care:
+If You Need Companion Home Care:

-If your loved one needs help with Activities of Daily Living (ADL), such as meal preparation, light housework, social interaction, and bathing or dressing, companion care is an excellent service that a private caregiver can provide.
+If your loved one needs help with Activities of Daily Living (ADLs) such as meal preparation, light housework, social interaction, and bathing or dressing, companion care is an excellent service that a private caregiver can provide.

-- Certified Home Health Aide (HHA): A Home Health Aide also helps with activities of daily living but has the ability to administer medications, changing bandages and checking vital signs, which requires them to undergo additional training.
-In California, HHA’s are required to complete 75 hours of training in order to become certified.
+A Home Health Aide also helps with activities of daily living but has the ability to administer medications, change bandages, and check vital signs, which requires them to undergo additional training.
+In California, HHA’s are required to complete 75 hours of training in order to become certified caregivers.

-If You Need More Specialized Care:
+If You Need More Specialized In-Home Care:

-- Certified Nursing Assistant (CNA): CNA’s complete 100 hours of supervised clinical training and 50 hours of classroom training.
-After students successfully complete a state-approved certified Nurse Assistant program, the training program arranges for the state approved exam.
+CNA’s complete 100 hours of supervised clinical training and 50 hours of classroom training.
+After students successfully complete a state-approved certified Nurse Assistant program, the training program arranges for the state-approved exam.
 Applicants must maintain criminal record clearance in order to be certified.
-Every two years CNAs have to renew their certification by completing 48 hour of CEU’s and work 1 day for pay providing nursing services under the supervision of a licensed medical professional.
+CNAs must renew their certification every two years by completing 48 hours of CEU’s and work 1 day for pay providing nursing services under the supervision of a licensed medical professional.

-- Licensed Vocational Nurse (LVN): LVN’s are healthcare practitioners who have graduated from an accredited school or vocational program.
-In order to receive their degree they must have hands-on practice under the supervision of a Registered Nurse or physician.
+LVN’s are healthcare practitioners who have graduated from an accredited school or vocational program.
+In order to receive their degree, they must have hands-on practice under the supervision of a Registered Nurse or physician.
 LVN’s can take vital signs, administer medications, and collect samples, in addition to being able to perform all the duties of a CNA.

 Beyond Certifications: Experience & Referrals

-In addition to having the right training and experience, you want to make sure that whoever you hire to provide care at home for your loved one is a good match for them.
+In addition to having the right training and experience, you want to make sure that the caregiver you hire to provide care at home for your loved one is a good match for them.
 Personality is a very important aspect of the caregiving experience; you can ask someone to take on additional duties, but you cannot really ask them to change their personality.

-Hire A Private Caregiver with TANDEM
+Hire A Private Caregiver with Tandem